 As Commissioner of the Virginia Department of Motor Vehicles, Richard D. Holcomb manages a state agency with a budget of approximately $234 million and a statewide workforce of more than 2,000 employees.
 Holcomb oversees the collection of approximately $2.3 billion in annual revenue, which funds a significant portion of the state's new roads and highway construction and maintenance.
 In addition, he is the Governor's Highway Safety Representative and serves on the Washington Metropolitan Area Transit Commission.
-He is chairman of the Virginia Motor Vehicle Dealer Board and vice chair of the American Association of Motor Vehicle Administrators International Board of Directors.
+He is chairman of the Virginia Motor Vehicle Dealer Board and chairman of the American Association of Motor Vehicle Administrators International Board of Directors.

 This is Holcomb's second stint as the leader of the state agency that serves more than eight million customers each year and provides an impressive selection of service options to the citizens of the Commonwealth.
 Holcomb was named DMV Commissioner in 1994 by Governor George F. Allen and reappointed by Governor James S. Gilmore in 1998.
 He returned to the post under Governor Robert F. McDonnell in 2010 and was reappointed by Governor Terence R. McAuliffe in 2014.